 Kids will use research and letter-writing skills to help make a difference for children in need, right in their own communities.
 See the lesson plan here.

-We have additional resources and routines that can be adapted for remote learning, including case studies and videos that build empathy by showing the needs of children living in poverty and how they are being helped.
+We have additional remote learning resources and routines that can be adapted for virtual learning, including case studies and videos that build empathy by showing the needs of children living in poverty and how they are being helped.

 We hope our resources can help make a tough time for everyone a bit easier and more fun, all while helping build key Social Emotional Learning (SEL) skills.

 With so much going on in all our lives, here are a few other things we’ve pulled that might be useful.
 And we’ll keep adding more to help, because you’re doing an amazing job for your kids, even during the most difficult of times.

 How to talk to children about COVID-19